 What Regulars Order

-No published signature dish list exists for Asador Taskas in available records, but the asador format is consistent enough across the Basque tradition to frame the expectation: charcoal-grilled meats, txuletón for those ordering for the table, local fish when the season and supply warrant it, and a starter register built from pintxos-adjacent sharing plates.
+The asador format points to charcoal-grilled meats, txuletón for the table, local fish when the season and supply warrant it, and a starter register built from sharing plates.
 The 4.7 Google score across a meaningful review count (422) suggests that the kitchen's execution on these staples is the source of loyalty rather than any single headline dish.
 Regulars at Basque asadors of this type tend to order what the grill is doing leading on the day; asking the kitchen rather than defaulting to a fixed selection is standard practice and the approach most likely to reflect what the charcoal is suited for in that service.

 Credentials Lens